MrKonstantinSh/Long-Arithmetic/README.md

-# Long-arithmetic-for-RSA
+# Long-Arithmetic
-A library written in the Delphi programming language, which implements a long arithmetic for the RSA encryption algorithm
+This library implements basic operations with long numbers.